-In accordance with the requirements of MSGP 2015, an eligibility screening was performed with regards to historic properties.
-The eligibility screening followed the procedures outlined in Appendix F of the MSGP 2015.
-Appendix I of this SWPPP contains a memorandum describing the eligibility screening process and findings.
-DEII was found to be eligible for coverage under the MSGP with respect to historic properties.
+In accordance with the requirements of MSGP 2021, an eligibility screening was performed with regards to historic properties.
+The eligibility screening followed the procedures outlined in Appendix F of the MSGP 2021.
+Appendix J of this SWPPP contains a memorandum describing the eligibility screening process and findings.
+DEII was found to be eligible for coverage under Criterion A of the MSGP with respect to historic properties.